alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 cf update-service my-pg-service -p small-ha-9.5
 ```

-The plan upgrade will begin immediately and will usually be completed within about an hour.
+The plan upgrade will begin immediately and will complete within about an hour.
 You can check the status of the change by running the `cf services` command.

 You can also [queue a plan upgrade](/deploying_services.html#queue-a-plan-migration-postgresql) to happen during a maintenance window to minimise service interruption.

+#### Different encryption type

+You cannot upgrade your service plan using the `cf update-service` command if the new plan has a different encryption type to the current plan, for example from free unencrypted to paid high availability encrypted.

+To upgrade, you must set up a new service and move your app data over.

+1. [Set up a new PostgreSQL service](/deploying_services.html#set-up-a-postgresql-service) with a new plan that is the same encryption type as your current plan.
+1. Move your app data from the current service to the new service by following the [import and export bulk data documentation](/deploying_services.html#paas-to-paas).

+#### Downgrade PostgreSQL service plan

 Downgrading service plans is not currently supported.